CAA381/hands-on/exercises/B1/README.md

+# Lesson B – Setting up CI/CD pipeline
-# B1 - Setting up your Jenkins server
+# Exercise B2 - Setting up your Jenkins server

 ### Objective
 To setup your CI/CD enviornment you will first need to get the proper infrastructure for that.
 You will first download a docker image which containse the Cx Server.
 This will provide us with a jenkins server out of the box running on our client image.
 After that you will configure the Jenkins security setting in order to be able to configure a pipeline during the lessons.